 Now, this isn't how every database provider does things, and it's not how every machine learning platform does things.
 But it makes things easier for you in so many ways.
 Here are a few examples:

 So, what is it about machine learning in the database that makes this possible, and what are the benefits?

 Before I explain the benefits of using existing data in your database, I want to explain the data science process just in case you need a refresher.
-It will make some of the benefits of machine learning in the database much clearer.
+It will make some of the benefits of machine learning in the database clearer.

 Here's a simplified data science process for developing machine learning models.
 It starts with identifying the data needed for the model.
 If you're using a separate platform for machine learning, then that data has to be extracted from the source and loaded into that platform.

 When you're working in the database, the assumption is that the data is already there so you don't need to extract it, which avoids an often time-consuming step.

 The middle three steps are the core work of understanding and preparing the data, building the model, then testing and evaluating the model.
 These steps may be repeated multiple times.